Next: Запуск guix refresh, Previous: Запуск guix hash, Up: Утилиты [Contents][Index]

 texlive

-Import metadata from CTAN, the comprehensive TeX archive network for TeX packages that are part of the TeX Live distribution.
+Import TeX package information from the TeX Live package database for TeX packages that are part of the TeX Live distribution.

-Information about the package is obtained through the XML API provided by CTAN, while the source code is downloaded from the SVN repository of the Tex Live project.
-This is done because the CTAN does not keep versioned archives.
+Information about the package is obtained from the TeX Live package database, a plain text file that is included in the texlive-bin package.
+The source code is downloaded from possibly multiple locations in the SVN repository of the Tex Live project.

 guix import texlive fontspec